One Day in London Itinerary: Best Things to Do in 12 Hours

 One Day in London Itinerary

-A couple of hours later, we impulsively jump on a double-decker bus, an excellent way to do a bit of sightseeing.
+A couple of hours after arriving at Stansted Airport, we arrive in the city of London and jump on a double-decker bus, which is an excellent way to do a bit of sightseeing.
 Piccadilly Circus, Covent Garden, St Paul’s Cathedral, Oxford Circus, Oxford Street, Bond Street, Marble Arch, Hyde Park – we end up covering many of the major sights from the top deck.
 This is the fastest way to do some iconic London sightseeing, in a short time.

 Afterwards, in a tiny park near the British Museum, we improvise a picnic, with sandwiches from the nearest Sainsbury’s.
 It is a lovely day, and the small area is filled with tourists, students and others who enjoy the surprising tranquillity amid the otherwise busy metropolis.